tmalesinski/mk51fx2500re/doc/instructions.md

 In the list below mnemonics do not indicate which branches are enabled, even though many instructions exist in both branch and no-branch versions.
-(TODO: put the possible branches in the mnemonics?)
+(TODO: put the possible branches in the mnemonics?).
+Note that when an instruction enables a branch but the corresponding bit in the address of the next instruction is already set to one, the branch is effectively disabled.

 ## Fields